-We've been working on the album for quite a few months now, but we can finally announce not only our second release, but also our third and fourth: 2 vinyl EP's, 10 tracks, all of which are later to be released as a digital album.
+We've been working on the album for quite a few months now, but we can finally announce not only our second release, but also our third and fourth: 2 vinyl EP's, 10 tracks, all of which are released as a digital album.

 The title of the project is: "An Intermediary Plane of Existence", an in-between world, a shadow zone, two universes, the place between the entrance and exit of a portal.
 Most electronic music producers probably know the feeling where they, after producing and recording a track they are extremely content with, are suddenly overcome with a slight fear: "what if my computer crashes, what if the file of the recording gets lost somehow and the music gets lost, it's gone forever...".
 That feeling and the fact that all music, ever written and even the music that has yet to be written, is "somewhere" when it's not being played or made.
 It's either written down in notes, stored in someone’s mind, cut into a piece of vinyl, recorded on tape, converted into 0's and 1's hiding somewhere on a hard drive, a cloud, a CD or a USB stick.
 It's been taken form the place it was before it was made and stored in another place, in an intermediary plane of existence, waiting to be played, to come back to life and listened to again.